We understand that applying for financial aid can be confusing. Please review the application information below.

 If you have questions, contact us.
 We're happy to help!

-- The PROFILE is used to determine eligibility for need based institutional financial aid.
-(If you are applying for federal aid only you do not need to file the PROFILE.
-See FAFSA below.)
+- The PROFILE is used to determine eligibility for need based financial aid from Mount Holyoke.
+If you are applying for federal aid only you do not need to file the PROFILE.
+(See FAFSA, below.)

 - The FAFSA is used to determine eligibility for federal financial aid including grant and loan assistance.
 (If you are applying for federal aid only you do not need to file the PROFILE.)

 - File the FAFSA online.
 (School Code: 002192.)
 Filing for the academic year 2015-2016 begins January 1, 2015.